sambuddhac/MacroEnergy.jl/docs/src/Guides/User Guide/user_asset_constraints.md

     where `sign(e)` is the sign of the flow of the edge, which is `1` for positive flows and `-1` for negative flows.

-**Edges with Unit Commitment**

-For unidirectional edges:

-!!! note "Formulation"
+!!! note "Formulation - Assets with unit commitment"
+    Unidirectional edges:
     ```math
     \begin{aligned}
         \sum_{t \in \text{time\_interval(e)}} \text{flow(e, t)} \leq \text{availability(e, t)} \times \text{capacity(e)} \times \text{ucommit(e, t)}
     \end{aligned}
     ```

-For bidirectional edges:
+    Bidirectional edges:

-!!! note "Formulation"
     ```math
     \begin{aligned}
         \text{sign(e)} \times \text{flow(e, t)} \leq \text{availability(e, t)} \times \text{capacity(e)} \times \text{ucommit(e, t)}
     \end{aligned}
     ```

     where `sign(e)` is the sign of the flow of the edge, which is `1` for positive flows and `-1` for negative flows.

 The capacity constraint is enabled by default in all assets in the [Macro Asset Library](@ref).
 The user can enable/disable it by adding these lines to their asset's JSON input file: